by Marc Simonetti ©

 A Game of Thrones

-A Dothraki khalasar led by Khal Drogo arrives at the city, leading Magister Illyrio Mopatis to double the city guard.
-Later Illyrio brokers a marriage between his guest, Princess Daenerys Targaryen, and Drogo.
-Daenerys is presented to Drogo at his nine-towered mansion in the city.
+A Dothraki khalasar led by Khal Drogo arrives at the city, leading the magisters of Pentos to double the city guard.
+Magister Illyrio Mopatis brokers a marriage between his guest, Princess Daenerys Targaryen, and Khal Drogo.
+Daenerys is presented to Drogo at the nine-towered manse Drogo has been given in the city.
 Their wedding ceremony is held in a field outside the city.
 Drogo, his new bride, and his khalasar depart the city shortly after the ceremony, heading for Vaes Dothrak.

 A Clash of Kings